 - Winter solstice, the shortest day of the year where there is more darkness than sunlight

-TIP: Add the solstices to your autumnal equinox lesson plans, too!
+TIP: Add the solstices to your autumnal equinox lesson plans when learning about fall equinox in northern hemisphere!

 “The autumnal equinox will signal the coming of winter for the North and the start of summer for the southern part of the world.” -National Geographic